mrkkrp/markkarpov.com/post/latest-additions-to-megaparsec.md

 1. The `Pec` data type represents custom part of parse errors.
 By design it must be able to represent two things: message that was given to `fail` and typed data about indentation error.
-In each case we want to support a stack of labels, so we start with `[String]` and add `Dec` — default error component that comes with Megaparsec out-of-box.
+In each case we want to support a stack of labels, so we start with `[String]` and add `Dec`—default error component that comes with Megaparsec out-of-the-box.
 Finally, even if we don't have anything custom (that `Dec` represents), we want a place where to keep the stack anyway, so we need to allow `Dec` to be missing, hence the `Maybe` wrapper.

-2. `representFail` and `representIndentation` are used by the library to encode information when `fail` is used or indentation error occures.
+2. `representFail` and `representIndentation` are used by the library to encode information when `fail` is used or indentation error occurs.
 We just reuse the `Dec` instance and wrap it with empty label stack.

 3. Here we have a chance to decide how to display the error component.
 We